glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Detailed design<a name="detailed-design"/>

-Primitive types which can be copied bitwise are conformed to `BitwiseCopyable`--see [Builtin module changes](builtin-module-changes).
+Primitive types which can be copied bitwise are conformed to `BitwiseCopyable`([Builtin module changes](#builtin-module-changes)).
-A type may conform to `BitwiseCopyable` whenever it is merely an aggregate (enum or struct) of values which are themselves `BitwiseCopyable`.
+A type may conform to `BitwiseCopyable` whenever it is merely an aggregate (enum or struct) of values which can themselves be copied in this way ([Values copyable bitwise](#bitwise-copyable-values)).
-When a type is declared to conform to `BitwiseCopyable`, the compiler checks that it is such an aggregate (see [Explicit conformance to `BitwiseCopyable`](explicit-conformance)).
+When a type is declared to conform to `BitwiseCopyable`, the compiler checks that it is such an aggregate (see [Explicit conformance to `BitwiseCopyable`](#explicit-conformance)).
-Much of the time, the compiler will automatically generate these conformances for such aggregates (see [Automatic derivation to `BitwiseCopyable`](#automatic-derivation)).
+Much of the time, the compiler will automatically generate conformances for such aggregates (see [Automatic derivation to `BitwiseCopyable`](#automatic-derivation)).
+In this way, a hierarchy of types conforming to `BitwiseCopyable` is built up, starting from the simplest types and building outwards.

 ## Explicit conformance of `BitwiseCopyable`<a name="explicit-conformance"/>

-When a nominal type is declared to conform to `BitwiseCopyable`, the compiler will check that the type is in fact "bitwise copyable".
+When a nominal type is declared to conform to `BitwiseCopyable`, the compiler will check that instances of the type can in fact be copied bitwise.

-Any type that involves reference counting is not "bitwise copyable".
+Any type that involves reference counting is not bitwise copyable.
-All reference types are reference counted.
+And all reference types are reference counted.
 So nominal reference types--classes and actors--cannot be conformed.

-That leaves only structs and enums, both of which can conform to `BitwiseCopyable`--so long as the types they aggregate together are themselves bitwise copyable.
+That leaves only structs and enums.
+These both can conform to `BitwiseCopyable`--so long as the values they aggregate together are themselves bitwise copyable.
-By definition, all types that conform to `BitwiseCopyable` are bitwise copyable.
-So types all of whose fields are of types which conform to `BitwiseCopyable` can themselves be conformed to the protocol.

-And numerous standard library types (see [Existing standard library types](extending-existing-stdlib-types)) conform to the protocol.
+And many standard library types (see [Existing standard library types](extending-existing-stdlib-types)) are bitwise copyable.
 One such conforming type from the standard library is `Int`.

-Which means that the struct
+So the struct

 ```
 public struct Point : BitwiseCopyable {